cgtaylor1/jennytutorial/README.md

 process is running and remove the file manually to continue.

 But when I looked for the index.lock file it wasn't there"

+"pulled and pushed and then tried commit again and it worked"